 NIS’ technology platform can produce extremely uniform and highly symmetrical spherical structures, composed of dozens of concentric layers of inorganic compounds.
 The diameter of the primary particle can range between 120 – 280 nm.
 These multi-layered particles are extremely thermal- and pressure-resistant.
 Additionally, their outer layers exfoliate under extreme pressure, bonding with working surfaces to fill in wear asperities and to create a continuous super lubricating coating layer.
 The field of lubricants was thus a natural first application for these inorganic nano-fullerenes.
 As “super lubrication agents”, WS₂ nano-fullerenes have proven their capacity to reduce wear by up to 30 %, depending on the base oil and working conditions.
 It has also been proven that the tribological efficiency of NIS WS₂ nano fullerenes actually increases with contact pressure.

 The name “fullerenes” or “buckyballs” came from the architectural modeler Richard Buckminster Fuller, who popularized the geodesic dome.
-Our nanoparticles are called Inorganic Fullerene-like (IF), because of the spherical geometry and hollow core – similar to carbon fullerenes.
-Inorganic Fullerene-like nanoparticles (IF-MXy where M- is transition metal and X – is chalcogen group) were discovered by Professor Reshef Tenne at the Weizmann Institute of Science.
-The technology is exclusively licensed to Nanotech Industrial Solutions for commercialization worldwide.
+NIS’s particles are called Inorganic Fullerene-like (IF), because of the spherical geometry and hollow core – similar to carbon fullerenes.
+Inorganic Fullerene-like submicron particles (IF-MXy where M- is transition metal and X – is chalcogen group) were discovered by Professor Reshef Tenne at the Weizmann Institute of Science.
+The technology is exclusively licensed to NIS for commercialization worldwide.